amanjit-gill-data/nvim-config-linux/notes/config_notes.md

 **packages**

 I'll have two packages:
-    - third_party, for plugins from github
+    - github, for plugins from github
-    - homemade, for plugins I write myself
+    - mine, for plugins I write myself

 so the high-level structure will look like:

 ~/.local/share/nvim/site/pack/
-|-- third_party
+|-- github/
-|-- homemade/
+|-- mine/

 **strategy for plugins from github**

-- each plugin under third_party/ is a cloned git repo
+- each plugin under github/ is a cloned git repo
 - I'll use a bash script to install, update and delete

 **strategy for filetype-specific plugins**